 Jonathan Toubin debuted the Soul Clap and Dance-Off in March 2007 as a monthly outlet to play his growing collection of soul 45s to a small north Brooklyn underground art/rock social community in the spirit of 1990s indie/punk scene parties.
 He added a brief dance-contest to the mix to make the event more interesting.
-As this humble makeshift neighborhood underdog evolved into an institution, Mr. T employed the party's popularity as a weapon against tired hit nights, 80s nights, and other mediocre contemporary dance culture - offering an alternative in the possibility of dancing to exciting music most of us have never heard before with the unparalleled sound of the original recordings.
-The epic size, frequency, and geographical breadth of the Soul Clap has been a seed for a new wave of soul dance culture among indie rockers, punks, and hipsters (for lack of a better term. new culture-consuming urbanites?) first in Brooklyn, next in Manhattan, and, by 2009, around the world - inspiring slews of imitators and developing new nightlife economies everywhere from Portland, ME to Portland, OR, from Buenos Aires to Stockholm, from Sydney to Tel Aviv.
+As this humble makeshift neighborhood underdog evolved into an institution, Mr. T employed the party's popularity as a weapon against tired hit nights, 80s nights, and other mediocre contemporary night culture of the time - offering an alternative in the possibility of dancing to exciting music most of us have never heard before with the unparalleled sound of the original recordings.
+The epic size, frequency, and geographical breadth of the Soul Clap has been a seed for a new wave of soul dance culture among indie rockers, punks, and hipsters (for lack of a better term. new culture-consuming urbanites?) first in Brooklyn, next in Manhattan, and, by 2009, around the world - inspiring slews of imitators and developing new nightlife economies everywhere from Portland, ME to Portland, OR, from Berlin to Buenos Aires, from Tasmania to Tel Aviv.